-If the rules of your university or the relevant collective agreement do provide for confidentiality of referees' assessments, fairness nevertheless demands that the candidate be given the letters of the referees without attribution.
+If the rules of your institution or the relevant collective agreement do provide for confidentiality of referees' assessments, fairness nevertheless demands that the candidate be given the letters of the referees without attribution.
 It should be noted that this frequently leads to additional difficulties and unfairness.
 It may be necessary to know the background of a referee in order to challenge a letter.
 It is surely important to know if a negative letter comes from someone who a priori rejects the approach of the candidate or is otherwise parti pris.
 This is why CAUT discourages the use of anonymous materials.
 Even worse is the use of summaries (see 3.1.b).

+e.
+Right to be assisted:

-- e) The right of the candidate to be assisted by the person of his/her choice.
-At the departmental committee level the candidate should have the right to be assisted by an academic representative from his/her academic staff association or by a colleague of her/his own choosing.
+At the departmental committee level, the candidate should have the right to be assisted by an academic representative from their academic staff association or by a colleague of their own choosing.
 It would ordinarily be inappropriate at this level for the academic staff member to be represented by legal counsel.
-It is important that there be no confusion over who is representing an appellant. - f) The right of the candidate to be given detailed reasons for the committee's decision.
-The candidate must be provided with a substantive and comprehensive explanation for the committee's decision as well as any written dissents provided by individual committee members. - g) The right to a fair tribunal.
+It is important that there be no confusion over who is representing an appellant.

+f.
+Right to be given detailed reasons for the committee's decision:

+The committee must provide the candidate notice of any impending decision, and a substantive and comprehensive explanation for the decision as well as any written dissents provided by individual committee members.

+g.
+Right to a fair tribunal:

 Members of peer committees must insist on the application of the principles of natural justice, and, if necessary, record an objection in writing when they are violated.
 They should also ensure that the rules and procedures governing the operation of the committee are observed.

-JUDICIAL CONSIDERATION
+What should a member of a peer committee do if they believe that a candidate's rights are being or have been violated and/or that the procedures in place to protect the candidate have been compromised?

+The committee member in this situation should continue to serve under protest and then issue a report about the problem to their colleagues on the committee, the candidate, the candidate's Dean, and the academic staff association's president.
+This report should confine itself to any procedural problems and issues relating to the integrity of the process.
+It should not offer any opinion on the merits of the candidate except where such information is germane to the analysis of procedural failings.
+For instance, the report might mention the individual's production of peer-reviewed articles if the committee had refused to consider them.

+4. THE DUTY TO BE FAIR: DEMOCRACY & THE JUDICIAL PROCESS